Advertiser Disclosure

 Avianca 787-8 business class.
 Image Credit: Avianca

 Avianca’s best business class seat is aboard the 787-8.
-Known as the flagship within the fleet, this aircraft is deployed on Avianca’s most premium long-haul routes.
-Unfortunately, this doesn’t usually include U.S. routes, which are easily serviced by lower-capacity aircraft.
+Known as the flagship of the fleet, this aircraft is deployed on Avianca’s most premium long-haul routes.
+Unfortunately, this doesn’t usually include U.S. routes, easily serviced by lower-capacity aircraft.

-If you have a chance to fly this aircraft, you’ll find reverse herringbone seats in a 1-2-1 configuration — notice that all of these seats become lie-flat, have direct aisle access, and a lot of privacy.
+If you can fly this aircraft, you’ll find reverse-herringbone seats in a 1-2-1 configuration — notice that all of these seats become lie-flat, have direct aisle access and have a lot of privacy.

-In this cabin, you’ll find a total of 7 rows of business class seats, each with 21 inches of width and 72 inches of seat pitch.
-It’s arranged with 5 rows of business class in the front cabin and another 2 rows of business class seats in the mini-cabin, which is separated from the larger business class cabin by an in-flight bar.
+In this cabin, you find a total of 7 rows of business class seats, each with 21 inches of width and 72 inches of seat pitch.
+Five rows of business class seats are in the front cabin, and another 2 rows of business class seats are in the minicabin, which is separated from the larger business class cabin by an inflight bar.

 Here’s what the seat map looks like: